faithl7/planets-salamander-group/results.md

 ###Jupiter
 Being a  gaseous planet with no solid surface and extremely low temperatures,makes Jupiter an unstable destination for our mission.
+Also, the extreme winds make Jupiter an unhospitable planet.

 ###Venus
 Despite it's gravity being closely related to that of earth, other properties considered like extremely high temperatures, very